tanjo3/tww_apworld/docs/setup_en.md

 ## Troubleshooting

-* Ensure that you are running version v0.4.4 or higher of Archipelago.
+* Ensure that you are running version v0.5.0 or higher of Archipelago.
-* If you do not see the client in the launcher, ensure you have placed the `tww.apworld` in the correct folder (the `lib/worlds` folder of your Archipelago installation).
+* If you do not see the client in the launcher, ensure that the `tww.apworld` file is in the correct folder (the `custom_worlds` folder of your Archipelago installation).
 * If the client is not working, double-check that you have the most recent release of the `tww.apworld`.
-Additionally, ensure that there is no `ww.apworld` file or `ww`/`tww` folders in your `lib/worlds` folder.
+Additionally, ensure that there are no `ww.apworld`/`tww.apworld` files or `ww`/`tww` folders in your `lib/worlds` folder.
 If those exist, delete them.
-Finally, ensure that the content of the `lib` folder from the release download has been placed in the `lib` folder of your Archipelago installation.
+Finally, ensure that the content of the `lib` folder from the release download has been placed in your Archipelago installation's `lib` folder.
 * If you press Randomize in the build and nothing happens, ensure that you are using the correct version of the build for the `aptww` file you are using.
-    * v2.4.0 apworlds should use the 2.2.0 build, v2.3.x apworlds should use the 2.1.0 build, and older apworlds should use 2.0.0.
+    * v2.5.0 APWorlds should use the 2.3.0 build, v2.4.0 APWorlds should use the 2.2.0 build, v2.3.x APWorlds should use
+    the 2.1.0 build, and older APWorlds should use 2.0.0.
-    * Remember that you should use the same apworld version with which the `aptww` was generated; ask the multiworld generator if you're unsure which version was used. if you're unsure which version was used.
+    * Remember that you should use the same APWorld version with which the `aptww` was generated; ask the multiworld generator if you're unsure which version was used. if you're unsure which version was used.
 * Ensure that you do not have any Dolphin cheats or codes enabled.
 Some cheats or codes can unexpectedly interfere with